thenewobjective/thenewobjective.github.io/_pages/resume.md

             <img src="/media-library/resume/projects/nidec.png" alt="Nidec">
             <figcaption>
                 Nidec<br>
-                Sitecore site.
+                Sitecore 8.x site.
 My role here was infrastructure support and guidance to the development team.
+                This project had a unique infrastructure challenge relating to the the management of multisites and a shoestring budget.
             </figcaption>
         </figure>
         <figure class="gallery-item">